JoshParkSJ/repro-gan/README.md

 ## Features
 - Customizable modules for building discriminator and generator neural networks
-- Utility functions such as tensorboard visualization, loggers, and trainer
+- Utility functions such as tensorboard and loggers for plotting loss and probability values
 - FID score calculation for evaluating the performance of GAN models
 - Out-of-the-box GAN and WGAN-GP models for reproducible GANs
-- Composable loss functions in variety
+- Composible loss functions in variety

 ## Usage
 Example usage for building a simple WGAN-GP model